The King’s Road

 3. The Altar floor.
 The circular shape is filled with an ornament, computer cut in ceramic tiles and inlaid in the parquet floor, picturing water drops, tree leaves and sun rays, which accompanies the rain cloud shaped altar.

 4. The window from the room next to the main church hall was given the shape of a chalice, which has a connection both to the art work by the altar and to the artwork on the window’s doors inside the room.
-The work is a new version of Leonardo’s Last Supper.
+The work is a new version of Leonardo’s Last Supper, which uses ingredients from a Jewish meal which probably would have been on the table at that time.
 It is a large “painting” made with Illustrator and printed on a laminate.
+The room it is situated in is for children to stay and play in when the parents want to be quiet in the church hall.
+So the children can touch the work.
 If the doors are closed part of the work can be seen through the window from the church hall.